Tim

 Use less force to do compressions - 1 hand for a child or 2 fingers for an infant will do

-Use the front and back positions for the pads
+Use the front and back pad positions

 Drowning